-In the coming months, as presidential debates and politics take center stage in the American media, it’s likely that there will be a common refrain among some in conservative Christian circles: There is anti-Christian bias in the media; faith is under attack; “Christian” values are eroding.
+As the nation’s top lawmakers weigh in on various policies and laws over the coming months, it’s likely that there will be a common refrain among some in conservative Christian circles: There is anti-Christian bias in the media; faith is under attack; “Christian” values are eroding.

 But it’s a message that goes beyond a polarizing issue like same-sex marriage.
 It is a foundational ideology of the culture wars: Christianity is under attack from culture, and it’s our job to defend it.
 The “mainstream media’s” so-called “anti-Christian” agenda is just one battlefront in the large war between us and them.

 Like the counterproductive, “us vs. them” message of the culture wars, viewing the media as some sort of ideological enemy only further isolates Christians from the people they are trying to reach.

 The Fall of the ‘Mainstream Media’